 Interestingly enough, Scandinavia, as well as Great Britain, Ireland and Iceland, may not be exposed to the same degree of heating as the world at large.
 The global deep sea current transporting warm water north-eastward is already getting weaker and will no longer lend support to the Gulf stream (which is mostly driven by wind), thus counteracting to some degree the overall heating up.

 Should we find comfort in this?
 I fear not!
 Think about the hundreds of millions living south and east of our borders and getting ever more desperate, as deserts spread in Africa and Southern Europe and food supply is drying up further north.
-The Völkerwanderung of the 5th to 7th century BC is just an inkling of what lies ahead of us!
+The Völkerwanderung of the 5th to 7th century AD is just an inkling of what lies ahead of us!
 To get an idea of what this means, look no further than to the failed states in the Middle East and the millions from there streaming into Europe just two years ago!

 What can be done about this?
 On a global scene, probably nothing.
 That is, unless geo-engineering at hitherto unexperienced scale could be enacted within the near future, which is hardly likely, if even feasible.
 Better to look at it from a personal angle.
 Here we have a problem: climate change is not happening in a linear fashion.
 Feed-back loops are pushing to the forefront and will greatly accelerate the change, even if we at present still appear to experience only a modest and gradual warming.
 This makes it difficult for us humans to grasp the high probability of a timely demise of civilisation.